tveal/spring-boot-react/README.md

 - Make a spring boot app that works in tomcat as a deployable war, **without** using any xml configuration
 - Use a port other than 8080, ex.
 8090

+>For the original Spring Boot web app, see the [sample-web-app](https://gitlab.com/tveal/sample-web-app).

 ### Running the app

 Two options, both served at http://localhost:8090/spring-boot-react/